cma2015/G2P/README.md

 #### Tab panel 4
 The last tab panel includes this user manual.
 ## Ask questions
-Please use [G2P/issues](https://github.com/cma2015/G2P/issues) for how to use DeepGS and reporting bugs.
+Please use [G2P/issues](https://github.com/cma2015/G2P/issues) for how to use G2P and reporting bugs.